<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Dark &amp; Moody Food Photography: A Restaurant Style Guide</image:title>

-<image:caption>A practical guide to dark, moody food photography for restaurants—lighting setup, backgrounds, and a shot checklist that still looks good on delivery apps.</image:caption>
+<image:caption>A practical dark and moody food photography guide for restaurants: lighting setup, backgrounds, and a shot checklist that still looks great on delivery apps.</image:caption>

 </image:image>